meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Addresses the entire temporal sequence from from goal adoption to goal attainment; also models the effects of attainment on need satisfaction and well-being.
 ### Inception to Attainment Process
 Define self: the integrated center to agentic activity.
-The **phenomenal self**, an emergent and more-or-less stable mental construction, has the
+The **phenomenal self**, an emergent and more-or-less stable mental construction, has the potential to take control of the biocognitive machinery in such a way as to maximize organismic need satsifaction.
+Cannot be realized if th